Enumerable Distributions, Randomness, Dependence

 \section{Introduction}

-\cite {Sol, K65} noted that many characteristics of finite objects, such as their complexity (the shortest description length) can be defined invariantly: their dependence on the programming language is limited to an additive constant.
-This led to the development of very robust concepts of randomness, information, etc. intrinsic to objects themselves, not to the mechanism that supposedly generated them.

-These concepts are easy to define for for completed objects, such as \eg integers; the case of emerging objects, such as prefixes $x$ of other (possibly infinite) sequences $\a$ is more subtle.
-While $x$ can be encoded as integers, the code carries more information than $x$ themselves.
-The information in $x$ is a part of information in $\a$, \ie is non-decreasing in extensions.
-The code of $x$ has an extra information about the (arbitrary) cut-off point, not intrinsic to the $\a$, and thus distortive.

-Per Martin-L\"of extended the concept of randomness and its deficiency (\trm {rarity}) to prefixes of infinite sequences, assuming their probability distribution is computable.
-Yet, many important distributions are only lower-enumerable (r.e.).
+Kolmogorov Information theory applies to individual objects, in contrast to Shannon theories that apply to the models of processes that generated such objects.
+It thus has a much wider domain since many objects (\eg Shakespeare plays) have no realistic generation models.
+For completed objects, such as integers, the concept is simple and robust: $\I(x:y)=\K(x)+\K(y)-\K(x,y)$.

+Yet, the concept is also needed for emerging objects, such as, \eg prefixes of infinite sequences.
+Encoding prefixes as integers distorts the information by specifying their (arbitrary) cut-off point.
+This cut-off information is not a part of the original sequence and can be smaller in a longer prefix.
+In fact, this distortion can overwhelm the actual mutual information between the sequences.

+This issue complicates many studies forcing one to use (as, \eg in \cite{fi}) concepts of information that are merely lower bounds, differ between applications, and known not to be tight.

+For the related concept of rarity (randomness deficiency) Per Martin-L\"of proposed an extention that works well for infinite sequences under computable distributions.
+Yet, computability of distributions requires a running time limit for the processes generating them.
+Such limits then must be accounted for in all formulas, obscuring the simplicity of purely informational values, at a great cost to elegance and transparency.
+Without such limit many important distributions are only lower-enumerable (r.e.).
 For instance, universal probability {\M} is the largest within a constant factor \re distribution.
-While all sequences are random with respect to it, it has derivative distributions with more informative properties.
-In particular, Mutual Information in two sequences is their \trm {dependence}, \ie rarity with respect to the distribution generating them independently with universal probability each.

-The purpose of this article is to extend the concept of sequence rarity to \re distributions.
-The definition proposed respects the randomness conservation laws and is the strongest (\ie largest) possible among such definitions.
-Among applications of this concept is the definition of mutual information in infinite sequences and their prefixes.

-Enumerable distributions are of necessity semimeasures: infimums of sets of measures.\\ They are essential for handling algorithms that have no time limit and so can diverge.\\ However the benefits of semimeasures are not limited to this use.
-They make a good description of widespread situations where the specific probability distribution is unknown (\eg due to interaction with a party that cannot be modeled).
+It is extraordinarily flat: all sequences are random with respect to it.